Applesauce Cake

 • In a mixing bowl, add your flour, baking powder, baking soda, and cinnamon, and mix well.
 Set aside.
 In a separate mixing bowl, whisk together milk, vinegar, butter, sugar, and the applesauce, until combined and glossy.
 Let sit for 5 minutes.
 Combine your wet and dry ingredients.

-• Distribute the batter amongst the two baking pans.
-Bake for 25-30 minutes, or until a skewer comes out just clean.
+• Distribute the batter among the two baking pans.
+Bake for 25-30 minutes or until a skewer comes out just clean.

 • Let the cakes cool in the pans for 10 minutes, before transferring to a wire rack to cool completely.
 Once cool, layer the cake by adding frosting between them and on top.